IIIF/api/source/presentation/4.0/index.md

 #### Example: a movie with subtitles

 This example is a Manifest with one Canvas that represents the temporal extent of the movie (the Canvas `duration`) and its aspect ratio (given by the `width` and `height` of the Canvas).
-The example demonstrates the use of a `Choice` annotation body to give two alternative versions of the movie, the `timeMode` property
+The example demonstrates the use of a `Choice` annotation body to give two alternative versions of the movie, the `timeMode` property ..., and `placeholderContainer` that provides a poster image to show in place of the video file before the user initiates playback.

 ```
 Canvas
 duration, behavior=autoplay, format, Choice of video 720p, 4K? (forward ref), timeMode, placeholderContainer
 ```

+{
+  Canvas
+      duration: 3600
+          movie.mp4
+              duration: 3599.68
+          movie.flv
+              duration: 3600.8

+}

+Sometimes, two different formats derived from the same source may have slightly different durations, perhaps a few milliseconds out.
+What to do...

 ### 3D

+Need to get PointSelector in early

 Scenes have infinite height (y axis), width (x axis) and depth (z axis), where 0 on each axis (the origin of the coordinate system) is treated as the center of the scene's space.
 The positive y axis points upwards, the positive x axis points to the right, and the positive z axis points forwards (a [right-handed cartesian coordinate system](https://en.wikipedia.org/wiki/Right-hand_rule)).